Derrick-Edowen/Colour-Flipper/README.md

-# Color Flipper App
+# Colour Flipper App

 ## Description

-A simple web application that generates random background colors when the buttonis clicked.
+A simple web application that generates random background colours when the button is clicked.
 Contains a simple and complex page.
 Simple, random cycles through a set of basic colours.
 Complex uses hex colours to generate random colours.

 ## Table of Contents